zo0r/react-native-push-notification/README.md

     },

     // ANDROID ONLY: (optional) GCM Sender ID.
-    senderID: "YOUR GCM SENDER ID"
+    senderID: "YOUR GCM SENDER ID",

     // IOS ONLY (optional): default: all - Permissions to register.
     permissions: {